BeingAI unveils human-like AI character named Zbee

 “We want Zbee to have value and relevance in human society, so Zbee has her own story with friends, jobs, goals, trials and tribulations,” said Lim.

-Born from Hanson Robotics
+Former Hanson Robotics staff

 Lim started the company in the fall of last year.
 She was inspired while working for David Hanson, the founder of Hanson Robotics.
 She joined as chief marketing officer and got to see the evolution of Sophia as an AI robot.